-While the Vancouverites are enjoying the holidays from the warmth and safety of their homes, many don’t have that option.
-In response, Lotus Light Charity Society and partner organizations go to street and hand out hot meal, hot coffee, hot chocolate, sandwiches, fruit and snacks, pastries, and care packages with glove, socks, scarf, hat, poncho and blanket to street homeless.
-Lotus Light Emergency Kitchen also special prepares hot meals for distributing to the people in need on the street.
+While other Vancouverites are enjoying the holidays from the warmth and safety of their homes, many don’t have that option.
+In response, Lotus Light Charity Society volunteers and our partner organizations went onto the streets to hand out hot meals, hot coffee, hot chocolate, sandwiches, fruit, snacks, pastries, and care packages with gloves, socks, scarves, hats, ponchos, and blankets.
+Lotus Light Emergency Kitchen also specially prepared hot meals to distribute to people in the streets who are in need.

-On Christmas Eve, Friday Dec 24, Lotus Light volunteer and high school students of Project Hastings heading on the street to distribute Starbucks hot chocolate (sponsored by Starbucks International Village), care packages with glove, socks, scarf, hat, poncho, peanut butter sandwiches, fruit and snacks to street homeless.
-Project Hastings is a student-led non-profit organization, the young volunteer have already participated many Lotus Light organized events this year, including Lotus Light Community Caring Day and the Annual Winter Charity Drive 2021.
+On Christmas Eve, Lotus Light volunteers and high school students from Project Hastings headed out onto the streets to distribute Starbucks hot chocolate (sponsored by Starbucks International Village), winter care packages, sandwiches, fruit, and snacks to individuals experiencing homelessness.
+Project Hastings is a student-led non-profit organization whose young volunteers have already participated in many Lotus Light organized events this year, including Lotus Light Community Caring Day and our 2021 Winter Charity Drive.

-On Tuesday, the coldest day of the week, Lotus Light volunteer delivered care packages with warm blankets, sandwiches meals, hot chocolate and snacks to the homeless people living in tents under the Georgia Viaduct.
+On Tuesday, the coldest day of the week, Lotus Light volunteers delivered care packages with warm blankets, sandwiches, hot meals, hot chocolate, and snacks to the homeless people living in tents under the Georgia Viaduct.
 On Wednesday, volunteers distributed hot lunch boxes, fruit juice, ham sandwiches, and fruit snacks to homeless on the street.
 The lunch boxes were specially prepared by Lotus Light Emergency Kitchen.

-On the New Year Eve, Lotus Light volunteers are heading to the street again, distributing hot coffee, sandwiches meal and snacks, socks, hat and warm blanket in the DTES neighbourhood.
+On New Years’ Eve, Lotus Light volunteers headed to the streets again, distributing hot coffee, sandwiches, hot meals, snacks, socks, hats, and warm blankets in the Downtown Eastside.

-“I have delivered these care packages with my wife every year, and to visit shelters and see people I never met.
-It’s so amazing for Lotus Light to give way these care packages and provide food, socks, toiletries for people on the street.
-Thank you so much.” said Councillor Michael Wiebe in the Winter Charity Drive 2021 presentation.
-Councillor Michael Wiebe has helped Lotus Light delivered Winter Charity Drive care packages to city temporary shelters for the past three years.
+“I have delivered these care packages with my wife every year, and visit shelters and see people I never met.
+It’s so amazing for Lotus Light to give away these care packages and provide food, socks, and toiletries for people on the street.
+Thank you so much!” said councillor Michael Wiebe at the Winter Charity Drive 2021 event.
+Councillor Michael Wiebe has helped Lotus Light deliver Winter Charity Drive care packages to the city’s temporary shelters for the past three years.